 Health Canada is responsible for regulating the manufacture, sale, labelling and promotion of tobacco products.
 So how about making the provincial Ministry of Health responsible for the LCBO’s social responsibility” mandate.
 That would eliminate the LCBO’s conflict of interest and enable it to operate more like a private sector organization in securing the best deals possible and thereby maximizing revenues for the government.

 At the same time, it would be much easier to regulate the profit driven activities of the LCBO if the regulation were done by a separate body whose employees were dedicated full time to carrying out its social responsibility mission.
 After all, how many government agencies are allowed to regulate themselves?
 Not too many, I think.
-You wouldn’t entrust gun control advocacy to the NRA so it’s high time that the social responsibility mandate was shifted to an independent body.
+You wouldn’t entrust gun control advocacy to the National Rifle Association so it’s high time that the social responsibility mandate was shifted to an independent body.

 Additional Information